AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-overview.md

 ## Scale set performance and scale guidance
 * A scale set supports up to 100 VMs.
 * You do not have to pre-create Azure storage accounts to use scale sets.
 Scale sets support Azure managed disks, which negate performance concerns about the number of disks per storage account.
-For more information, see [Azure virtual machine scale sets and managed disks](virtual-machine-scale-sets-managed-disks.md).
 * Consider using Azure Premium Storage instead of Azure Storage for faster, more predictable VM provisioning times and improved I/O performance.
 * The core quota in the region in which you are deploying limits the number of VMs you can create.
 You might need to contact Customer Support to increase your compute quota limit, even if you have a high limit of cores for use with Azure Cloud Services today.
 To query your quota, run this Azure CLI command: `azure vm list-usage`.
 Or, run this PowerShell command: `Get-AzureRmVMUsage`.